forta-network/docs/docs/contest5-solace.md

 - Only the first **ten (10) QUALIFIED** submissions to each challenge that meet the challenge requirements below will be considered.

-- After fifteen qualified submissions are received for a challenge, we will close the challenge and announce it in the #agent-dev-contests channel in Discord.
-As long as submissions are open, you are welcome to build and submit Agents for the challenges!
+- After ten qualified submissions are received for a challenge, we will close the challenge and announce it in the #agent-dev-contests channel in Discord.
+As long as submissions are open, you are welcome to build and submit Agents for all challenges!

 - All developers that submit a qualifying agent will receive a Forta NFT.